MGJillaniMughal/Build-Low-Code-No-Code-Machine-Learning-Web-App./README.md

 ## Credits

-This app was created by [Jillani SoftTech].
+This app was created by Jillani SoftTech.